genesiscommunitysuccess/docs/docs/infrastruct-ref/single-sign-on.md

 ## SAML SSO

 SAML is an SSO protocol that can be used to authenticate users within a genesis system.
-It works by connecting a Service Provider (SP), a genesis application in this case and an Identity Provider (IDP), which would be an external party.
+It works by connecting a Service Provider (SP) - the genesis application in this case - and an Identity Provider (IDP), which would be an external party.

+The workflow is:

-1\.
-The SP and the IDP communicate using the user's web browser and do not need to be accessible to each other.
+1. The SP and the IDP communicate using the user's web browser, and do not need to be accessible to each other.

-2\.
-Once SAML is enabled, a user can click on an SSO button in the gui.
-This starts the SAML authentication flow:
+2. Once SAML is enabled, a user can click on an SSO button in the GUI.
+This starts the SAML authentication flow.

-3\.
-User is directed to a genesis end point that generates the authentication (authn) request
+3. The user is directed to a genesis end point that generates the authentication (authn) request

-4\.
-User is redirected to the IDP, with the authn request as a query parameter
+4. The useris redirected to the IDP, with the authn request as a query parameter

-5\.
-User identifies him or herself to the IDP
+5. The useridentifies him or herself to the IDP

-6\.
-User is redirected back to the genesis saml end point, with a response as a query parameter
+6. The useris redirected back to the genesis saml end point, with a response as a query parameter

-7\.
-The response is validated, and the user is redirected back to the genesis logon end point with a token
+7. The response is validated, and the user is redirected back to the genesis logon end point with a token

-8\.
-The front end starts the login process into genesis using this token.
+8. The front end starts the login process into genesis using this token.

 For more information, see wikipedia

-3\.2	Defintions
+3\.2	Definitions

 |   Term   | Meaning                                                                                                                                                                                                        | Example                                                                                     |